-Only members of the PRSA Colorado Chapter are eligible for the Swede Johnson Lifetime Achievement, Chapter Service and Joe Fuentes Rookie of the Year awards.
+Only members of the PRSA Colorado Chapter are eligible for the Swede Johnson Lifetime Achievement, Chapter Service and Joe Fuentes Rookie of the Year Awards.
 Individuals and teams nominated for the PR Person of the Year, Business Person of the Year, Mentor of the Year and Public Relations Team of the Year awards need not be PRSA members.
-All nominees are expected to attend the event and will each be provided with a complimentary registration.
-If no entries are received for any given Special Awards category, the PRSA Colorado board can collectively nominate a person to receive the award.
+All nominees are expected to attend the event and will each be provided with one (1) complimentary registration.
+If no entries are received for any given Special Awards category, the PRSA Colorado Board may collectively nominate a person to receive the award.

-PRSA Colorado Swede Johnson Lifetime Achievement Award
+Swede Johnson Lifetime Achievement

 Recognizes a PRSA Colorado Chapter member for distinguished service to the profession of public relations, the community and to PRSA.
 This award may be based on volunteer work for non-profit causes, leadership on a significant public relations issue affecting the community, and/or outstanding educational achievement in public relations.
 The recipient must have been a member of PRSA for at least twenty-five years at the time of nomination.

-PRSA Colorado Joe Fuentes Rookie of the Year Award
+Joe Fuentes Rookie of the Year

 Recognizes an outstanding new member of the PRSA Colorado Chapter and the public relations profession.
 The nominee must have three years or less of professional industry experience, must be a member of PRSA Colorado and actively involved in the Chapter, and volunteer his/her skills on committees and attend functions.
 The nominee’s Chapter participation level and willingness to serve PRSA will be carefully considered.
 A demonstration of excellence in practicing public relations, in addition to community/charity support and involvement, also will be considered.

-Presented to an individual who is a current member of the PRSA Colorado Chapter and has demonstrated a particularly strong level of commitment to the Chapter through volunteer work, board and committee work, or involvement in special projects.
+Presented to an individual who is a current member of the PRSA Colorado Chapter and has demonstrated a particularly strong level of commitment to the Chapter through volunteer work, board or committee work, or involvement in special projects.
 The award is designed to recognize a member whose contributions might be regarded as unpublicized and behind-the-scenes.

-PRSA Colorado PR Person of the Year Award
+PR Person of the Year

 This award honors the outstanding achievement of a public relations professional who has taken his or her PR skills to the next level.
 Professional development, client success, company loyalty or any other demonstration of professional success during the past calendar year will earn one of our colleagues this prestigious award.
 This person must have five or more years of experience and work for a Colorado-based company or organization.

-PRSA Colorado Business Person of the Year Award
+Business Person of the Year

 Presented to a business leader of a Colorado-based company or organization, this individual must have demonstrated upstanding corporate citizenship and respect for and appreciation of the function of public relations.
 Additionally, he or she must have actively supported and/or originated creative, ethical and community- responsive public relations programming.

-PRSA Colorado Mentor of the Year Award
+Mentor of the Year

 Recognizes an outstanding public relations professional who has demonstrated time and commitment to being a mentor to other public relations professionals.
 The nominee must display exemplary mentoring to a public relations professional(s) through a variety of means including, but not limited to, resume writing and critiquing, industry networking, improving interviewing skills and providing public relations expertise.
-This person must have five or more years of experience and work for a Colorado-based company and organization.
+This person must have five or more years of experience and work for a Colorado-based company or organization.

-PRSA Colorado Public Relations Team of the Year Award
+Public Relations Team of the Year

 PRSA Colorado will honor a PR team who deserves special recognition for its achievements during the past year.
 This team can be a PR agency, an internal PR group for a business or nonprofit, or other collaborative work group.
 Unlike the chapter’s other special awards, the team nominates itself for this award.
 The honor will be awarded based on the following criteria: